 And you want to let it sit for at least 20 minutes before slicing.
 The temperature will continue to rise a bit after it is removed from the oven, so the meat will continue to cook.
 Letting it sit also allow the meat to lock in the juices, so when you slice it it stays moist and tender, and doesn’t dry out.

 Other Thanksgiving Recipes:

 - 1 6-pound turkey breast

 - 3 tablespoons extra-virgin olive oil

 - 1 teaspoons kosher salt

-4. Place the turkey breast in the roasting pan and roast for about 2 1/2 hours until nicely browned, and a meat thermometer shows an internal temperature of 160° F. Let sit for 15 minutes for the juices to redistribute, and for the internal temperature to continue to rise to 165°F before slicing.
+- Place the turkey breast in the roasting pan and roast for about 30 minutes, then reduce the heat to 350°F and continue cooking for about 1 hour 15 minutes, until nicely browned, and a meat thermometer shows an internal temperature of 160° F. Let sit for 15 minutes for the juices to redistribute, and for the internal temperature to continue to rise to 165°F before slicing.